InteropEHRate-project/s-r2d-hr-exchange/README.md

 R2D-Access-server - The InteropEHRate project (www.interopEHRate.eu)

 This project implements the R2D Access Server a service provided by an Healthcare Organization (HCO) to allow a citizen to import his / her health data on the mobile phone.

 The R2D Access Server is a customization of the HAPI Plain Restful Server in addition to its FHIR nature, the R2D Access Server provides uses a personal Spring context to load classes needed for
 1) managing persistence of data
 2) managing communication with the EHR Middleware
-3) signing the Proveresources
+3) signing the Provenance resources

-The R2D Access Server provides an interface FHIR compliant, it implements a small subset of the whole FHIR Restful APIs specification.
+The R2D Access Server provides an interface compliant to HL7/FHIR, it implements a small subset of the whole FHIR Restful APIs specification.
 This is the list of the provided operations (they are all executed in the compartment of the authenticated citizen):
 1) Search of Encounter
 2) Search of Observation